imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 **Figure 1: Implementation-relative measurements of time to compute particular OPCODEs** (click and download for high-quality image).
 For every OPCODE, the measured wallclock time is plotted using a boxplot.
 The units of the vertical axis are multiples of the wallclock time of the _pivot OPCODE_, calculated individually for each environment.
 ![Figure 1: Implementation-relative measurements of time to compute particular OPCODEs](./report_stage_i_assets/implementation_relative_all_opcodes.svg)

+The implementation of the preliminary analysis, in for of `R Markdown` notebooks, can be seen in the [`src/analysis` dir](https://github.com/imapp-pl/gas-cost-estimator/tree/master/src/analysis).
+An unedited HTML preview of the notebook output can be seen [here for the final analysis](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration.nb.html) and [here for the timer overhead analysis](https://htmlpreview.github.io/?https://github.com/imapp-pl/gas-cost-estimator/blob/master/src/analysis/exploration_timers.nb.html)

 ### Preliminary findings